This condition includes four heart defects that can lead to oxygen-poor blood going directly to the body.

 In infants who depend on an open ductus arteriosus for survival, giving a prostaglandin by vein to maintain an open ductus arteriosus can be lifesaving.
 Keeping the ductus arteriosus open sends extra blood to the lungs and increases the level of oxygen in the infant's blood.

 When an infant has a hypercyanotic spell, the infant may breathe more easily when the knees are close to the chest (knee-chest position).
 Interestingly, older children with tetralogy of Fallot will naturally do the same thing by squatting down, which helps to push more blood to the lungs and makes them feel better.
 Calming the infant and giving oxygen also help.
-If these measures do not work, morphine, fluids given by vein (intravenously), and drugs such as a beta-blocker (such as propranolol), or phenylephrine may be given to improve blood flow to the lungs.
+If these measures do not work, morphine, fluids given by vein (intravenously), and medications such as a beta-blocker (for example, propranolol), or phenylephrine may be given to improve blood flow to the lungs.

 Any infant or child experiencing hypercyanotic spells should have heart surgery promptly.
-A doctor may give the infant propranolol to decrease the risk of future spells if surgical correction cannot be done immediately.
+A doctor may give the infant propranolol to decrease the risk of future spells if surgery cannot be done immediately.

-Infants with tetralogy of Fallot need repair with surgery.
+In infants with tetralogy of Fallot, the defects need repair with surgery.
 If oxygen levels are low or infants have hypercyanotic spells, surgery is done in early infancy.
 If children have few symptoms, surgery is sometimes delayed until later in infancy.

-During corrective surgery, the ventricular septal defect is closed, the narrowed passageway from the right ventricle and the narrowed pulmonary valve are widened, and the patent ductus arteriosus is closed.
+During surgery, the ventricular septal defect is closed, the narrowed passageway from the right ventricle and the narrowed pulmonary valve are widened, and the patent ductus arteriosus is closed.

 Children need to take antibiotics before visits to the dentist and before certain surgeries (such as on the respiratory tract) before and usually after surgical repair.
-These antibiotics are used to prevent serious heart infections called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
+These antibiotics are used to prevent a serious heart infection called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more .